Choosing A Tree For A Healthy Home

 A citrus tree underneath a Soltech Aspect Grow light

-Yet for those of you looking for more of a tangible reward than luck, consider bringing a Meyer lemon tree into your home.
+For those of you looking for more of a tangible reward than luck, consider bringing a Meyer lemon tree into your home.
 They yield fruit from a young age and do well nearest your sunniest window and doors.
 South or southwest window exposure is best.
 They prefer humidity so misting them every day is just as important as watering them.
 Make sure to do your research when looking for a tree to bring into your home.
 If you take good care of it, it will take good care of you.

-However, if your house or apartment has poor lighting, and you haven’t yet invested in proper grow lighting for your plants, or if you are the forgetful type and see watering plants an annoying chore, consider a yucca tree, Madagascar dragon tree, Fiddle leaf fig and the Areca Palm are four trees that don’t require an excessive amount of maintenance.
+If you are just getting into growing or you just don’t have the time to invest as others do, you might want to go for low maintenance trees.
+The Yucca tree, Madagascar dragon tree, Fiddle leaf fig and the Areca Palm are four trees that don’t require an excessive amount of maintenance.
 All four are excellent for reducing indoor air pollutants and emit larger amounts of oxygen than most other trees.
 Madagascar dragon trees don’t prefer direct sunlight whereas the Areca Palm does well in filtered light and needs to be watered often.
 Yuccas, on the other hand, should also be in indirect, yet more brightly lit areas of your home.
 Check out our Fiddle leaf fig care guide to learn more about this plant many call a “royal plant”.